ArcFlow

 CREATE DECAY POLICY sensor_decay

-After policy creation, every live view that touches :Price or :SensorReading automatically excludes expired facts and downweights decayed ones — no ETL job, no cron, no deletion script.
+After the policy is attached, every live view that touches :Price or :SensorReading automatically excludes facts below the floor and downweights decayed ones — no ETL job, no cron, no deletion script.

 2. Explicit Prune in Pipeline Runs#